-Safwat Marzouk grew up where the interfaith dialogue among Christians, Jews, and Muslims influences daily life.
-As a Christian in Egypt, Safwat focused on study of the Old Testament to better understand God’s shalom.
+Safwat Marzouk, PhD, grew up where interfaith dialogue among Christians, Jews and Muslims influences daily life.
+As a Christian in Egypt, he focused on studying the Old Testament to better understand God’s vision of shalom.

 Associate Professor of Missional Leadership Development

 David Miller brings a passion for peace and justice along with experience in teaching, pastoral ministry, and administration to his position.
 Prior to joining the faculty in 2009, David was pastor of University Mennonite Church, State College, Pa., for 12 years and taught at Hesston (Kan.)
 College.

 Tilda Norberg has had a private practice in Gestalt Pastoral Care since 1970.
 She is the founder and since 1982 has been director of a two-year basic training program for clergy, therapists and other professionals in Gestalt Pastoral Care.

 Ben Ollenburger is a storyteller.
 This gift often inspires both laughter and new insight.
 He also pursues the work of theology with passion and discipline.